rfcs/crypto-conditions/src/spec/crypto-conditions.md

 #### Subtype Parameter Value Ordering

-The subtypes list MUST be ordered by the type id value of each type, in ascending lexicographical order.
-That is, `preimage-sha-256` MUST appear before `prefix-sha-256`, which MUST appear before `threshold-sha-256`, and so on.
+The subtypes list MUST be ordered by the lower-cased name value of each type in ascending lexicographical order.
+That is, `ed25519-sha-256` MUST appear before `prefix-sha-256`, which MUST appear before `preimage-sha-256`, which MUST appear before `rsa-sha-256`, which MUST appear before `threshold-sha-256`.

 ## Condition URI Parameter Ordering